alexander-brett/alexander-brett.github.io/_posts/2015-04-24-a-new-pattern-for-apex-triggers.md

 ## Summary

 Most of the apex code I've seen fails to leverage even simple object-oriented concepts such as inheritance, but making use them can lead to elegant and powerful designs which save effort and increase maintainability.
 Give it a try!

+Have I got something wrong?
+[Propose an edit to this page on GitHub](https://github.com/alexander-brett/alexander-brett.github.io/blob/master/_posts/2015-04-24-a-new-pattern-for-apex-triggers.md).